JimMcL/measuring-mimicry/LinearMorphometrics/README.md

     per species, columns are taxonomic details, whether the species is considered a mimic, mimetic accuracy, and the number of photos used to derive the accuracy
+- `output/Linear morphometrics-accuracy-individuals.csv` - output file with row
+    per measured specimen, columns are values from trait table measurements normalised to units of Promosa width, and linear morphometric accuracy in the column `accuracy`.